lostjared/MasterX_System/README.md

 ## Motivation
 The motivation behind this project is simply that it’s a hobby I’ve been working on in my spare time for fun, while also learning new things about programming and software development.

+## Things I need TODO

+- Better implementation of the terminal
+- A TextEditor app in so you can edit files directly in the program
+- Menus
+- lots of other stuff

 The Dependencies are:

 SDL2